 High school students get injured playing sports more than two million times each year in the United States, with nearly 30,000 of these injuries resulting in hospital stays.
 All of this comes at a cost of more than $5 billion per year.
 According to the CDC, up to half of these injuries could be prevented with proper training and resources.

 While some schools rely on athletic trainers to help reduce the risk of injury for student-athletes, two-thirds of U.S. high schools lack access to a full-time athletic trainer.
 Research has shown that student-athletes at high schools with full-time athletic trainers have lower overall and recurring injury rates than students at schools without full-time athletic trainers.

 We at HSS believe we can help kids stay safe in their chosen sport by filling this critical resource gap through education and training geared to parents, coaches, teachers, and most importantly the student-athletes themselves.

 HSS is the world’s leading academic medical center focused on musculoskeletal health.
-At its core is Hospital for Special Surgery, ranked No. 1 in orthopedics for 12 years in a row by U.S. News & World Report (2021-2022).
-The doctors who comprise the Sports Medicine Institute (SMI) at HSS, led by orthopedic surgeon Andrew Pearle, see more than 95,000 patients each year and serve as team physicians to more than 30 professional sports teams, colleges, and elite sports organizations.
+At its core is Hospital for Special Surgery, ranked No. 1 in orthopedics for 13 years in a row by U.S. News & World Report (2022-2023).
+The doctors who comprise the Sports Medicine Institute (SMI) at HSS, led by orthopedic surgeon Andrew Pearle, MD, see more than 95,000 patients each year and serve as team physicians to more than 30 professional sports teams, colleges, and elite sports organizations.